 Making sure AI has a great future

-The danger from combining autonomous AI applications and robotics is real.
+The danger from combining General AI applications with autonomous robotics is real.
 Programs that can modify their own code or reset their goal or reward functions need to be controlled at all cost as they can easily become detrimental to humans.
 With the recent convergence of Neuro-Science, Computer Science and Robotics, many autonomous machines are already a reality.

 Hollywood had created multiple examples of useful AI machines as well as AIs that have gone extremely bad.
 Movies such as Terminator, X-Machina and Star Trek either evoke horror or wonder.
 No one has a problem with autonomous cars that can successfully navigate a congested street or robotic nurses, however AIs that eliminate jobs such as doctors, lawyers and accountants or potentially even go rogue against humanity have to be managed carefully.
 The next generation of AIs are likely to drastically enhance task efficiency and make many professional business processes obsolete, but AI will also give rise to many new business models and industries.

 In order to protect against potential adverse effects of Artificial Intelligence, such as hidden biases and unpredictability, a Global AI ethics board needs to be formed to prevent misuse.
 The OpenAI Foundation funded by Elon Musk is one such group that is focusing on controlling development of AI for good.
 The goal is for machines to better service and empower humans, not replace or harm them.

 How it Works